 '''

 $ find / -type f -print > dir.paths &

 24

-c

 '''

-When the background process starts, the system assigns it a PID (Process Identification) number (24 in this example), displays it, and then prompts you for another command.
-Your process number will be different from the one shown in this and following examples.
+When the background process starts, the system assigns it a PID (Process Identification) number (24 in this example), displays it and then prompts you for another command.
+Your process number will be different from the one shown in this example and the one that follows.